gonick/key-shortcut/README.md

 # Usage

-In your angular component add the directive `keyshortcut` to enable the plugin
+In your angular component add the directive `appKeyShortcut` to enable the plugin

 ```
 <div>

 <Child
-keyshortcut
+appKeyShortcut
-[shortcuts]="shortcutsForComp1"
+[shortcuts]="shortcuts" // IShortcut[]. array of type IShortcut
 [disable]="true" // a variable to control state (optional).
 Default is false
-name="Child" // name
+name="Child" // name, to uniquly identify the comp
 >
 </Child>